ARM-software/arm-trusted-firmware/docs/porting-guide.rst

     mode.

-The function returns E_RMM_OK on success, E_RMM_INVAL if arguments are invalid, E_RMM_FAULT if the key programming is unsuccesful, E_RMM_UNK for an unknown error, E_RMM_AGAIN returned only for non-blocking mode if the IDE-KM interface is busy or the request queue is full.
+The function returns E_RMM_OK on success, E_RMM_INVAL if arguments are invalid, E_RMM_FAULT if the key programming is unsuccessful, E_RMM_UNK for an unknown error, E_RMM_AGAIN returned only for non-blocking mode if the IDE-KM interface is busy or the request queue is full.
 E_RMM_INPROGRESS returned if the request is queued successfully and used only in non-blocking mode.